Back to California

 Terms To Know

-Water that has been treated and cleaned to be used again for different purposes.
+Water that has been treated and cleaned for reuse instead of being wasted.

-Releasing recycled water without permission or in a way that breaks the rules.
+Releasing recycled water without permission or in a way not allowed by rules.

 Limits and Unknowns

-• The bill does not specify how much recycled water can be used in outdoor eating areas.
+• The bill does not specify how much recycled water can be used for outdoor eating areas.

 Bill History